What is homeowners insurance?

 There is a wide variety of damages, conditions, and costs that are not covered by homeowners insurance.
 Your insurance policy describes a number of situations that are specifically excepted or excluded from coverage (called exclusions).
 Some policies contain more exclusions than others.
 Your policy also describes certain conditions you must meet, and duties you must perform, in order for you to be covered.
 Terms and limitations that were originally included in your policy can be changed by a document called an “endorsement.”
 For these reasons, you should carefully read your homeowners policy to learn the limitations and exclusions that apply to your specific situation.
 Here are just a few examples of situations when you may not be covered by a standard homeowners insurance policy:

-• Land
+- Land

 Although the structures and possessions that lie upon a parcel of land are usually covered by a homeowners policy, the land itself is not.
-This means, for example, you’re not covered by your policy if your neighbor’s pool overflows and contaminates your untilled garden.
+This means, for example, you’re not covered by your policy if your neighbor’s pool overflows and contaminates your untilled garden. - Coverage Limitations

 The Declarations Page of your policy recites maximum coverage amounts that limit what the insurance company must pay.
 Separate limits are set for the dwelling, other structures, personal property, loss of use, personal liability, and medical payments to others.
 This means that even if you suffer a loss to your personal property in the amount of, let’s say, $50,000, the insurance company will pay you no more than the policy’s stated limitation recited on the Declarations Page.
 If this figure within your policy is $100,000 then you’re covered for all of it.
-On the other hand, if it’s only $30,000 then you’ll have a $20,000 deficit.
+On the other hand, if it’s only $30,000 then you’ll have a $20,000 deficit. - Flooding

-Your homeowners policy will not cover you for damage that results from floods, waves, sewer overflows, or water seeping into your basement.
+Your homeowners policy will not cover you for damage that results from floods, waves, sewer overflows, or water seeping into your basement. - Business

 If you’re involved in a business activity, your homeowners policy will not cover you for liability or medical payments due other persons, even if the damage or injury occurred in your home.
 Other structures located on your premises that are used for business purposes are also not covered by the policy.
-This means your standard homeowners policy will not reimburse you for medical care required by a client who slips and falls in your home office as he’s putting his coat on the rack.
+This means your standard homeowners policy will not reimburse you for medical care required by a client who slips and falls in your home office as he’s putting his coat on the rack. - Your tenants

-Your standard homeowners policy will not cover you for damages or injuries suffered by the tenants who rent any part of your home.
+Your standard homeowners policy will not cover you for damages or injuries suffered by the tenants who rent any part of your home. - Other insurance

-If an injury or damage is covered by other insurance in addition to your homeowners policy, your homeowners insurance company will only pay its proportionate share of the amount due.
+If an injury or damage is covered by other insurance in addition to your homeowners policy, your homeowners insurance company will only pay its proportionate share of the amount due. - Theft by another insured

 Your homeowners insurance will not cover you for a loss caused by a theft committed by another insured person under the policy.
-This means your policy will not cover you if your nephew (who lives with you) steals a valuable baseball card from the family room.
+This means your policy will not cover you if your nephew (who lives with you) steals a valuable baseball card from the family room. - One or two family dwellings

-Structures that have more than two family dwelling units cannot be covered by homeowners insurance
+Structures that have more than two family dwelling units cannot be covered by homeowners insurance - Cars

 Registered motor vehicles are specifically excluded from personal property coverage.
 Only vehicles like motorized wheelchairs and lawn mowers, which are not usually registered with the state, are covered by personal property insurance.
 Your car is also not covered under the “Personal Liability and Medical Payments to Others” sections of your homeowners policy because insurance companies prefer you to insure vehicles with an automobile insurance policy.